Cocoa Crater: Name and etymology

-The name of the cone became official on May 6, 1954, and was adopted on the National Topographic System map 104G.
+Cocoa Crater was officially named on May 6, 1954, and was adopted on the National Topographic System map 104G.
 In his 1992 report The Late Cenozoic Mount Edziza Volcanic Complex, British Columbia, Canadian volcanologist Jack Souther gave Cocoa Crater the numeronym SLF-10, SLF being an acronym for the Snowshoe Lava Field.
 Cocoa Crater is called Cocoa Cone in the Catalogue of Canadian volcanoes, an online database provided by Natural Resources Canada.
 Cocoa is a reference to the cone's deep colours.

 Geography

 Cocoa Crater is located in Cassiar Land District of northwestern British Columbia, Canada, immediately southwest of Mount Edziza at the southern end of the Big Raven Plateau.
 It has an elevation of 2117 m and is the largest subaerial cone in the Snowshoe Lava Field, one of the largest areas of Holocene lava flows in the Mount Edziza volcanic complex.
 The volcanic complex consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
 As its name suggests, Cocoa Crater contains a volcanic crater; such features are common among cinder cones.
 The cone is near the southwestern end of Tencho Glacier, the largest glacier of the Mount Edziza volcanic complex.

 Cocoa Crater is surrounded by a number of other landforms within the Mount Edziza volcanic complex.
 Just northeast of Cocoa Crater is Punch Cone, an older volcanic feature on the western side of Tencho Glacier.
 Koosick Bluff immediately north of Cocoa Crater is another volcanic feature older than Punch Cone.
 About 3 km southwest and 5 km south-southeast of Cocoa Crater are Coffee Crater and Keda Cone, respectively, both of which are also in the Snowshoe Lava Field.
 Hoia Bluff, about 7 km west of Cocoa Crater, is at the southwestern edge of the Big Raven Plateau.

 Cocoa Crater lies in Mount Edziza Provincial Park southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
-It includes not only the Mount Edziza area but also the Spectrum Range to the south, both of which are separated by Raspberry Pass.
+With an area of 2661.8 km2, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
+It includes not only the Mount Edziza area but also the Spectrum Range to the south, which are separated by Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.